 The squatter may choose to dispute the eviction, though in most cases they won’t have the grounds to do so.
 For squatter evictions, the ruling is almost always in favor of the landowner.

-It is illegal to perform self-eviction procedures in Louisiana.
-This means that you cannot attempt to remove the squatter by force, or through methods such as changing the locks or turning off the utilities.
+It is important to note that it is illegal to perform self-eviction procedures in Louisiana.
+This means that landowners cannot attempt to remove the squatter by force, or through methods such as changing the locks or turning off the utilities.
 This is always illegal and can leave a landowner open to a lawsuit.

-After a successful eviction, a law enforcement officer will be able to remove the squatter from the property.
+After the court grants an eviction, a Writ of Possession shall be issue allowing the squatter 24 hours to vacate the premises.
+If the squatter does not vacate, the sheriff will be able to remove the squatter from the property.
 If they leave behind any property, the landowner should store it and attempt to contact the person to return it.
 After a reasonable amount of time, the landlord may dispose of the property as they see fit.

 Only a sheriff can help with a squatter situation.
 Local law enforcement may be able to remove a criminal trespasser, but they do not have the same jurisdiction as a sheriff.
 Do not call the local law enforcement if you find a squatter on your property, as they may not be able to help.